qwertz19281/mzd2/README.md

 ## Goal

-Make it easy to sketch maps/dungeons for e.g. action rpg like ALttP or Link's Awakening
+Make it easy to sketch maps/dungeons for e.g. action adventure like ALttP or Link's Awakening

 ## Features